Is Body Mass Index (BMI) Important for Gyno Surgery?

 My popular Online Consultation form requires patients to submit information so I can make an appropriate analysis and recommendation.
 The most common reasons why I hesitate to offer gynecomastia surgery is because patients are well outside their BMI or they have underlying health issues that increase the treatment risk profile and compromise their results significantly.
 There is such a thing as the “best time” for gynecomastia surgery, but we can give you the best opportunity for success.

 Can I Get Gyno Surgery if I’m Overweight?

 We all care about our appearance, and part of improving how other people see you may be gynecomastia treatment.
 If you are overweight and considering gyno surgery, you’re probably wondering if now is the right time.
 The honest answer might not be “no,” but it might be “not yet.”

 Patients need to avoid being skeptical or making excuses about their BMI.
 As I said, it is not a perfect calculation, but it is very useful.
 The first step in managing a weight problem is to admit you have one, and that’s why BMI is critical.
 It is often the first time overweight patients realized how far they are outside of their healthy weight.

-A big problem with our medical establishment is that we often don’t discuss this difficult issue with our patients, nor do we offer much by the way of solutions to the problem.
+A big problem with our medical establishment is that we often don’t discuss this difficult issue with our patients, nor do we offer much by way of solutions to the problem.
 People are often confused and overwhelmed by the information on the Internet regarding weight loss.
-My best advice is to start by picking a weight number that is ideal and then use common sense methods like eating healthy, eating less and make exercise a part of your life – it’s actually that “simple” in concept but more challenging in reality.
+My best advice is to start by picking a weight number that is ideal and then use common sense methods like eating healthy, eating less, and make exercise a part of your life – it’s actually that “simple” in concept but more challenging in reality.
 If your BMI was a shocker for you, this is the time to make a change for the better.